Perpetually Fair Assignments Via Balanced Sequences of Permutations: Fairness After Days: latin square

-We make no assumptions on how much exactly item $1$ is better than item $2$, $2$ is better than $3$, etc. Hence, we cannot assume e.g. that receiving items $4$ and $5$ is as fair as receiving items $1$ and $8$.
-Hence, after $n$ days, a necessary condition for fairness is that \emph{each player receives each item exactly once}.
 This condition is satisfied in both examples in \Cref{tab:repeated-assignment-6-6}, where each row is a permutation of $[n]$.
-As each column is also a permutation of $[n]$, the entire repeated assignment table is a Latin square.
-There are many ways to construct Latin squares, so this requirement is easy to satisfy.
+As each column is also a permutation of $[n]$, the entire repeated assignment table is a \emph{latin square}.
+There are many ways to construct latin squares, so this requirement is easy to satisfy.

-Clearly, in fewer than $n$ days, it is impossible to be exactly fair for everyone.
-For example, if item 1 is very valuable (a diamond) and the other items are much less valuable (stones), then at any day before the $n$-th day, some players (those who did not get the diamond so far) will naturally feel that they did not get their fair share.
-Still, $n$ days may be too long to wait for fairness.
+Clearly, in fewer than $n$ days, it is impossible to give all players exactly the same bundle.
+Suppose item 1 is very valuable (a diamond) and the other items are much less valuable (stones).
+Then at any day before the $n$-th day, some players (those who did not get the diamond so far) will naturally feel that they did not get their fair share. ~ We could tell these players to wait patiently until day $n$; but $n$ days may be too much to wait.
 We would like the allocation to be ``as fair as possible'' after each day --- not only after day $n$.

-In the following sections, we explore different way to define what this fairness means.
+Below, we explore different ways to define what this fairness means.